CairoTravel Guide

 With its bounty of bustling bazaars, hidden tombs and twinkling turrets, Cairo has long captured the imagination of adventurers and dreamers.
 Although often referred to as an ancient city, it has a modern side too, where locals and tourists gather to smoke shisha and dance until the early hours of the morning.

 Between honking car horns and calls to prayer, Cairo is go, go, go, but that’s exactly why we love it.
 It’s a complete whirlwind of a place, with a whopping 20-or-so-million inhabitants going about their day.
-But don’t let that distract you from enjoying your vacation.
+But don’t let that distract you from enjoying your holiday.
 With the mighty Nile River and Pyramids of Giza right on your doorstep, you’ll find no shortage of things to do in Cairo, or shall we say Umm Ad Dunya (Mother of the World), as the Egyptians lovingly call it.

 Cairo quick facts